Vegetables and medicinal herb garden in the Wheaton River Valley, Yukon

 What else ...

+For helpers who don't have a vehicle, we offer rides to town on Thursdays and depending on season, occasional work outings.
+On and around the property is beautiful to explore on foot.
+Easy hiking trails, stunning views from a bluff and a nice beach on the river less than 10 minutes walk from the garden!
 Having your own vehicle is an asset.
-The property is remote: 60 kilometres from downtown Whitehorse with easy hitchhiking from downtown Whitehorse to the Annie Lake Road cut off in the Hamlet of Mount Lorne.
-After the cut off, our place is another 22 km of gravel road, with limited traffic.
-With a vehicle, guests can commute to town as they need and explore the Southern Lakes Region, the town of Carcross, as well as beautiful hikes in that area.
-Annie Lake is only a 10 minutes drive from our place, with a trail that goes around the lake and a great spot for bird watching.
-The hamlet of Mount Lorne is renowned for its thriving community of homesteaders, and the Community Centre at the Annie Lake Road cut off offers fun activities so you don't need to drive all the way to town for concerts or a yoga class!
-For guests who don't have a vehicle, we offer rides to and from town once or twice a week and guests are welcome to join us on outings.
-Our place is beautiful to explore on foot as well.
-Easy hiking trails, stunning views from a bluff and a nice beach on the river less than 10 minutes walk from the gardens!
+The property is remote: 60 kilometres from downtown Whitehorse.
+After the Annie Lake Road cut off in the Hamlet of Mount Lorne, our property is another 22 km of gravel road, with limited traffic.
+With a vehicle, helpers can commute to town on their days off and explore the Southern Lakes Region, the town of Carcross, as well as beautiful hikes in that area.
+Annie Lake is only a 10 minutes drive from our property, with an easy trail that goes around the lake and a great spot for bird watching.
+The hamlet of Mount Lorne is renowned for its thriving community of homesteaders, and the Community Centre at the Annie Lake Road cut off offers activities and classes at a low cost for non-members.

 • A little more information